 She continued, “A different man has been portrayed in the media … It is the portrait of a man I do not know.
 It is also a portrait painted by organizations painted by individuals and organizations whom many in the media has given a pass.
 There appears to be no vetting of my husband’s accusers before stories are published or aired … None of us will ever want to be in the position of attacking the victim.
 But the question should be asked: Who is the victim?”

 Since marrying in 1964, Bill and Camille have welcomed five children together, three of whom are still alive and range in age from 41 to 53.
-Their only son, Ennis, was murdered in 1997 at the age of 27; and their daughter Ensa died of renal disease this February at the age of 44.
+Their son, Ennis, was murdered in 1997 at the age of 27, and their daughter Ensa died of renal disease in 2018 at the age of 44.